On the Artal--Carmona--Cogolludo construction: Abstract

 \section{Abstract}

 We derive explicit defining equations for a number of irreducible maximizing plane sextics with double singular points only.
-For most real curves, we also compute the fundamental group of the complement; all groups found are abelian.
+For most real curves, we also compute the fundamental group of the complement; all groups found are abelian, which suffices to complete the computation of the groups of all non-maximizing irreducible sextics.
 As a by-product, examples of Zariski pairs in the strongest possible sense are constructed.